Dispute Resolution

 You must provide:

-- •Clear photos of what was received (or evidence of non-receipt)
+• Clear photos of what was received (or evidence of non-receipt)

-- •Your tracking number and proof of dispatch (if you are the sender)
+• Your tracking number and proof of dispatch if you are the sender

-- •A clear description of the issue
+• A clear written description of the issue

 Step 2 — Evidence Review